cedadev/jasmin-workshop/tutorials/tut02/example-workflow/README.md

 ## Working directory

 When Cylc runs the workflow it has a working directory where the workflow is run.
-This is referenced in the `workflow.rc` file with the environment variable `$CYLC_WORKFLOW_RUN_DIR`.
+This is referenced in the `flow.cylc` file with the environment variable `$CYLC_WORKFLOW_RUN_DIR`.

 By default this will be under: